Schatten2021/sg-witten-website/readme.md

  * Debugger PIN: 701-602-878
  *
 ```
-Now you can navigate to [localhost:5000](localhost:5000) in your browser and explore the website.
+Now you can navigate to [localhost:5000](http://localhost:5000) in your browser and explore the website.
+If something else shows up, close whatever process is occupying localhost:5000 and try again.
+Or change the target port by changing the port keyword for the `app.run(debug=True, host=127.0.0.1, port=5000)` function call to something else, like 8000.
+Then navigate to localhost:port

 ### Windows
 Install Python from [python.org](https://www.python.org/)